-Provision of Public Health Pest Control Services
+Pest Control Services

-Responsible for taking pest control measures against those pests which impact on public health.
+Responsible for taking pest control measures against pests that impact on public health.
 This undertaking is the primary responsibility of a sub-section of the Environmental Health Section: The Pest Control Unit.

 Pest Control duties are undertaken as two broad components of work within the Pest Control Unit: